AnotherGenZ/TokenService/server/README.md

 # TokenService
-A service for Dyno that centralizes the token storage
+A service for Discord bots that centralizes the token storage